yume-chan/ya-webadb/libraries/scrcpy/README.md

 deviceMessageStream
     .pipeTo(new WritableStream<ScrcpyDeviceMessage>({
         write: (message) => {
-            // Handle the device message
+            // Handle or ignore the device message
         },
     }))
     .catch(() => {});